Explore Opepe Bush Scenic Reserve: Historic Trails Through Native Bush

 Are Pets Allowed Off-Leash in Opepe Bush Scenic Reserve?

-Pets aren't allowed off-leash in the reserve due to off-leash regulations.
-To ensure everyone's safety and enjoyment, keep your dog on a leash and practice good pet etiquette while exploring the trails.
+Pets are not allowed off-leash in the reserve due to regulations.
+Keep your dog on a leash and practice good pet etiquette to ensure safety and enjoyment for all visitors.

 What Is the Best Time of Year to Visit the Reserve?